mdavidsaver/aaclient/README.md

 [Archiver Appliance](https://slacmshankar.github.io/epicsarchiver_docs/)
 server.

-With the exception of `arget --how plot ...` PV name strings are passed through verbatim, and may include AA binning operators.
+With the exception of `aaget --how plot ...` PV name strings are passed through verbatim, and may include AA binning operators.
 See the [Processing of data](https://slacmshankar.github.io/epicsarchiver_docs/userguide.html) section for a list.